rgeraldporter/inquiry-monad/README.md

 Run function `f` against an `Array` resulting from a merge of `Pass` and `Fail` lists.

+i.e., "Run the function against a merge of fails and passes."

 This may be useful if you'd like to use the `Inquiry` API but do not necessarily care about `Pass` or `Fail` lists, or you may have already handled their positive/negative aspects via other means.

 ```js